ligato/docs/docs/developer-guide/kvscheduler.md

  * `errors.go`: definitions of errors that can be returned from within the KVScheduler; additionally the `InvalidValueError` error wrapper is defined to allow plugins to further specify the reason for a validation error, which is then exposed through the [value status][value-states].

- * `kv_scheduler_api.go`: the KVScheduler API used by: NB to commit a transaction or to read and watch for value status updates; SB to push notifications about values created/updated automatically or externally
+ * `kv_scheduler_api.go`: the KVScheduler API used by: NB to commit a transaction, or to read and watch for value status updates; SB to push notifications regarding values that are, automatically or externally, created and/or updated.

- * `kv_descriptor_api.go`: defines the KVDescriptor interface; the detailed description can be found in a separate [guide][kvdescriptor-guide]
+ * `kv_descriptor_api.go`: defines the KVDescriptor interface.
+The detailed description can be found [here][kvdescriptor-guide].

  * `txn_options.go`: a set of available options for transactions.
 For example, a transaction can be customized to permit retries of failed operations.
-Retries could be triggered after a specified time period and within a given limit to the maximum number of allowed retries
+Retry delay period and maximum retry attempts can be configured.

- * `txn_record.go`: type definition used to store a record of aprocessed transaction.
+ * `txn_record.go`: type definition used to store a record of a processed transaction.
 These records can be obtained using the [GetTransactionHistory][get-history-api] method, or through the [REST API](#rest-api).

- * `value_status.proto`: operational value status defined using protobuf. [the API][value-states-api] can read the current status of one or more values, and watch for updates through a channel
+ * `value_status.proto`: operational value status defined using protobuf.
+The [API][value-states-api] can read the current status of one or more values, and watch for updates through a channel.

- * `value_status.pb.go`: Go code generated from `value_status.proto`
+ * `value_status.pb.go`: Go code generated from `value_status.proto`.

- * `value_status.go`: further extends `value_status.pb.go` to implement proper (un)marshalling for proto.Messages
+ * `value_status.go`: further extends `value_status.pb.go` to implement proper (un)marshalling for proto.Messages.

 ### REST API

-KVScheduler exposes the state of the system and the history of operations through formatted logs and a set of REST APIs.
+The KVScheduler exposes the state of the system and the history of operations through formatted logs and a set of REST APIs.

 * **graph visualization**: `GET /scheduler/graph`
-    - returns graph visualization plotted into SVG image using graphviz (can be displayed using any modern web browser)
+    - returns a graph visualization plotted into an SVG image using [Graphviz](http://graphviz.org/).
+This can be displayed using any modern web browser.
-    - for example: [graph][graph-example] rendered for the [Contiv-VPP][contiv-vpp] project
+    - example: [graph][graph-example] rendered for the [Contiv-VPP][contiv-vpp] project.
-    - *requirements*: `dot` renderer; on Ubuntu can be installed with: `apt-get install graphviz` (not needed when argument `format=dot` is used)
+    - *requirements*: `dot` renderer; can be installed on Ubuntu with: `apt-get install graphviz`.
+This not needed when argument `format=dot` is used.
     - args:
-        - `format=dot`: if defined, the API returns plain graph description in the DOT format, available for further processing and customized rendering
+        - `format=dot`: if defined, the API returns a plain graph description in the DOT format, which is available for further processing and customized rendering.
-        - `txn=<txn-number>`: visualize the state of the graph as it was at the time when the given transaction had just completed; vertices updated by the transaction are highlighted using a yellow border
+        - `txn=<txn-number>`: visualize the state of the graph as it was at the time when the given transaction had just completed.
+Vertices updated by the transaction are highlighted using a colored border.
 * **transaction history**: `GET /scheduler/txn-history`
-    - returns the full history of executed transactions or only for a given time window
+    - returns the full history of executed transactions, or for a given window of time.
     - args:
         - `format=<json/text>`
         - `seq-num=<txn-seq-num>`: transaction sequence number